gimphammer/gz_rs_fec/README.md

 Performance data:

-On M4 chipset, when (n,k) = (96, 32), package data lenght = 1200 bytes, the dec/enc timecost is about 1ms.
+On M4 chipset, when (n,k) = (96, 32), package data lenght = 1200 bytes, the dec/enc timecost is about 1ms by release version.
 In this case, FEC can resist 66% package lost.